TN 10 (04-26)

 For ICF WC/PDB notices, see DI 52165.030.

-Send a due-process notice (per GN 03001.015) informing the claimant that we will use the maximum state rate to impose offset per DI 52150.045 unless we receive evidence IF:
+Send a due-process notice (per GN 03001.015) informing the claimant that we will use the State maximum rate to impose offset per DI 52150.045 unless we receive evidence if:

 • there is no WC/PDB proof available;